 In the twelfth century, other orders developed that rejected the cloistered and sometimes wealthy life of the monastery, set apart from society, for more engaged models of Christian community.
 Francis of Assisi (1182-1226) and the Franciscan order emphasized both individual and communal poverty, simplicity, and service—not apart from the people but among them.
 Dominic (1170-1221) and the Dominican order emphasized education, preaching, and teaching.
 Members of these orders were often reformers as well, calling monasticism as well as the church as a whole to renewal.

 In the sixteenth century, one of those reformers, the Augustinian friar Martin Luther, broke with the church entirely and launched the Protestant Reformation.
 The Council of Trent (1545–1563) followed with its own reform of corrupt practices within the Catholic church.
 Part of a movement known as the “Catholic Reformation” or the “Counter-Reformation,” the Council of Trent reasserted the visible, hierarchical, and structured authority of the Roman Catholic Church.
 This period of Catholic renewal reinvigorated the educational and missionary zeal of the church with the establishment of the Society of Jesus, also called the Jesuits, founded by Ignatius Loyola (1491-1556).
 Especially with the colonization and conversion of Latin America and with its missions to Asia and Africa, the Roman Catholic Church became a worldwide church.
-Unfortunately, the overreaction to the Protestant movement would have a negative impact upon the Eastern Catholic churches as conformity to the Roman standard became the norm.
+Unfortunately, the strong reaction to the Protestant movement would have a negative impact upon the Eastern Catholic churches as conformity to the Roman standard became the norm.
 Only the Second Vatican Council would begin the process of correcting this mentality.

 Today, the Catholic Communion is centered at the Vatican in Rome, but its synods, councils of bishops, and local parishes carry on the life and work of the church on every continent.
 More than half of the world’s Christians are Catholic.
 The Second Vatican Council considered seriously the new role of the church in the modern world.
 Among the many decisions of the Council was to abandon the predominantly Latin mass in favor of worship in the language and in the cultural forms of the local community.
 The Council declared clearly that the Catholic Church is not just the visible hierarchy centered in Rome, but “the whole people of God.”
 The church would emphasize not only preaching and sacraments, but a vigorous mission to the poor and those in need.
 The many documents of the Second Vatican Council include Nostra Aetate (In Our Time), which addresses with a new openness the relation of the Catholic Church to other religious traditions.